awsdocs/amazon-route53-docs/doc_source/resolver.md

 ### Using rules to control which queries are forwarded to your network<a name="resolver-overview-forward-vpc-to-network-using-rules"></a>

-Rules control which DNS queries Route 53 Resolver forwards to DNS resolvers on your network and which queries Resolver answers itself\.
+Rules control which DNS queries Route 53 Resolver endpoint forwards to DNS resolvers on your network and which queries Resolver answers itself\.

 You can categorize rules in a couple of ways\.
 One way is by who creates the rules:
 + **Autodefined rules** – Resolver automatically creates autodefined rules and associates the rules with your VPCs\.
 Most of these rules apply to the AWS\-specific domain names that Resolver answers queries for\.
 For more information, see [Domain names that Resolver creates autodefined system rules for](#resolver-overview-forward-vpc-to-network-autodefined-rules)\.